JeBronLvmes/PeerEvaluationSite/README.md

 adding a group to a class, deleting groups, deleting students from groups, grabbing the list of students for a group, deleting a course from the professor profile page.
 Implemented styling of pages Implemented Add Course button and form on Professor Course page.
 Set up Students Course page.
+Set up relations and majority of the model.